What's so bad about being a nice guy?

 He knows who he is and likes himself.

 A Good Man is concerned about his character rather than how he looks to others.

 The Good Man gives from his abundance.
 He doesn’t operate from a scarcity mentality.
-He knows there is enough for everyone and that is personal values is to give generously to others.
+He knows there is enough for everyone and that his personal value is to give generously to others.